peter-mcconnell/petermcconnell.com/content/posts/writing-an-xdp-ebpf-program.md

 Toc = true
 +++

-_note: you can find the entire codebase for this article here: https://github.com/peter-mcconnell/dilih_

 Introduction
 ------------

 In today's highly connected and data-driven world, network performance is crucial for ensuring efficient communication and optimal user experience.
 XDP (eXpress Data Path) and eBPF (extended Berkeley Packet Filter) have emerged as powerful technologies that enable high-performance packet processing and network optimization.
 In this step-by-step guide, we will explore the process of building an XDP eBPF program using C and Golang.
 XDP allows for early packet interception at the network interface driver level, while eBPF provides a flexible and efficient execution environment for custom packet processing logic.
 Together, they offer an unprecedented level of control and performance in networking applications.
-Our project, named "dilih" (drop it like it's hot), demonstrates how to build a simple chaos engineering tool that arbitrarily drops packets on a given network interface.
-Through this guide, you will gain a deep understanding of XDP, eBPF, and their practical applications in network performance optimization.
+Our project, named "dilih" (drop it like it's hot), demonstrates how to build a simple chaos engineering tool that arbitrarily drops packets on a given network interface, which can be a useful tool to allow application developers to understand how their products behave when the network isn't.
+Through this guide, you will gain a basic understanding of XDP, eBPF, and their practical applications in network manipulation.

-Credit to Midjourney for the logo.
+_note: you can find the entire codebase for this article here: https://github.com/peter-mcconnell/dilih_

 Project Overview
 ----------------

 The project aims to build an XDP (eXpress Data Path) eBPF (extended Berkeley Packet Filter) program using C and Golang.
-Named "dilih" (drop it like it's hot), the program serves as a simple chaos engineering tool that selectively drops packets on a given network interface.
+Named "dilih" (drop it like it's hot, as it drops packets like ... they're hot?), the program serves as a simple chaos engineering tool that randomly drops around 50% of packets on a given network interface.
 This project demonstrates the power and flexibility of XDP and eBPF in controlling packet processing at high speed, making it an ideal starting point for understanding these technologies.

 The XDP eBPF program, implemented in C, hooks into the Linux kernel's networking stack at an early stage to intercept packets and decide their fate.
-Using a randomization mechanism, the program selectively drops a configurable percentage of packets, allowing for controlled chaos in network traffic.
+Using a simple randomization mechanism the program selectively drops packets allowing for controlled chaos in network traffic.
 Additionally, the program utilizes eBPF's perf event mechanism to gather statistics and measure the processing time for dropped and passed packets.

 The accompanying Golang application interacts with the XDP eBPF program, providing a user-friendly interface to monitor the packet drop behavior and visualize performance statistics.
-It leverages the eBPF maps to extract and aggregate the collected data, allowing users to gain insights into the impact of dropped packets and the efficiency of packet processing.
+It leverages eBPF maps to extract and aggregate the collected data from kernel space, allowing users to gain insights into the impact of dropped packets and the efficiency of packet processing.

-Throughout this guide, we will explore the implementation details of both the XDP eBPF program in C and the Golang application.
-By the end of the project, you will have a solid understanding of XDP, eBPF, and their practical applications in networking and performance optimization.

 Setting Up the Development Environment
 --------------------------------------